shaikinfotech/hello-world/README.md

 # hello-world
-Lets learn waht is github
+Lets learn What is github
 My name is Shaikh Ahmed and would like to learn thoroughly the concepts of git.